ewgewgewg/algo-site/content/posts/js-algos.md

 How to construct a binary tree from arrays with unique values containing the `preorder` and `inorder` traversal?
 Note that in the `preorder` traversal, head nodes appear before children nodes.
 This means that the 0th location in the `preorder` array should be the root value of the binary tree.
 To construct the tree formally, return a helper function `construct` with four arguments -- the leftmost and rightmost indicies of the `preorder` and `inorder` arrays.
 If either left is greater than than their right, `construct` can immediately return a `null` node.
 Else, get the current root `node` `value` from the `value` of `preorder` at `preorderLeft`.
 Start a new `node` with the `value`, and find the `index` of that `value` in `inorder`.
 Count the number of `leftNodes` by subtracting the `inorderLeft` from `index`, then build out the `.left` and `.right` nodes by running two new `construct` invocations with updated bounds.

-{{< code language="javascript" title="[Construct Binary Tree from Preorder and Inorder Traversal](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/description/) -- influenced by [jeantimex's code and explanation](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/solutions/34553/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
+{{< code language="javascript" title="[Construct Binary Tree from Preorder and Inorder Traversal](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/description/) -- code adapted from [jeantimex's code and explanation](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/solutions/34553/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof preorder === "object" (array of numbers)
 // typeof inorder === "object" (array of numbers)